-This guide provides requirements for network connectivity, descriptions of network operations, and details on network cybersecurity for use of the SetPoint System.
+This IT Guide provides requirements for network connectivity, descriptions of network operations, and details on network cybersecurity for use of the SetPoint System.
 On most Internet-connected networks, the Programmer will work without additional network connectivity configuration.
-This guide is intended for individuals evaluating compatibility of their networks for use with the SetPoint System or users who may be having trouble using the Programmer because of network connectivity issues.
+This IT Guide is intended for individuals evaluating compatibility of their networks for use with the SetPoint System or users who may be having trouble using the Programmer because of network connectivity issues.